raspberrypilearning/comic-character/en/step_6.md

 + Do not type in a superhero name on the form because this is the only validation check you have created.
 + Click 'Create' to submit the form; a validation message should be shown.
 + You can then type in a superhero name on the form.
-Click 'Create', a character sumamry should be shown.
+Click 'Create', a character summary should be shown.

 --- /task ---